-We introduced in a separate blog post the Micro-Battles System, which involves the Win-Scale model (how you run a micro-battle) and the Lead-Learn model (how you run a portfolio of micro-battles).
+We introduced in a separate blog post the Bain Micro-Battles SystemSM, which involves the Win-Scale model (how you run a micro-battle) and the Amplify model (how you run a portfolio of micro-battles).
 We then introduced the story of Freddie, to emphasize how important behavioral change is to running individual battles and a portfolio of battles.
-Now, we turn to the key skills you will build as you work on winning, scaling, leading and learning.
+Now, we turn to the key skills you’ll build as you work on winning, scaling and amplifying.
 This blog post covers the skills involved in winning.

 Five quick contextual points: